 There are different methods for testing for drugs in the body.
 Testing for the misuse of drugs depends on the collection of samples for analysis which can be achieved by the use of a portable testing kit for preliminary screening.
-Alternatively, the sample can be sent to a Company approved laboratory for analysis.

-To dispel any doubts over the validity of the testing methods the Company uses methods of testing that are currently recognised throughout industry.
+To dispel any doubts over the validity of the testing methods, the Company uses methods of testing that are currently recognised throughout industry.
+This may be oral or fingerprint testing.

-Oral fluid specimens for legally defensible drug testing need to be collected under circumstances which respect the dignity of the individual whilst ensuring that the sample is freshly collected Suitable records must be made when the specimen is collected to prove that the specimen collected and the sample received by the laboratory is one and the same.
+Oral - a fluid specimens for legally defensible drug testing need to be collected under circumstances which respect the dignity of the individual whilst ensuring that the sample is freshly collected.
+Suitable records must be made when the specimen is collected to prove that the specimen collected, and the sample received by the laboratory is one and the same.